CI/CD & Deployment Strategy

 CTA Recommendation

 For most enterprise Salesforce teams, a modified GitFlow works best: main (production), develop (integration), and short-lived feature branches.
 Avoid pure trunk-based unless the team has strong CI/CD automation and high test coverage.
-The Salesforce metadata model makes merge conflicts more painful than in traditional codebases.
+Salesforce metadata makes merge conflicts more painful than in traditional codebases.

 Recommended Branch Structure